 Innovation is in our DNA

-So we set down to design this new approach to travel–for high school students and schools, universities and companies, travelers who are tired of tourism and want to create something new.
-A few years later we’ve seen the results: we have a network of engaged and creative alumni, incredible feedback from students, travelers, parents and partners, and growing interest from people who want to develop the networks and skills to innovate.
+So we set out to develop this new approach to travel – for high school students and schools, universities and companies, travelers who are tired of tourism and want to create something new.
+A few years later we’ve seen the results: Atlas Workshops has a network of engaged and creative alumni; incredible feedback from students, travelers, parents, and partners; and growing interest from people who want to develop the connections and skills to innovate.